How traceable quality cocoa and decent incomes connect in Sierra Leone

 Together with Solidaridad West Africa, we have been able to meet with, listen to, and learn from many of the key actors in Sierra Leone’s cocoa value chain – farmers, local exporters, and government officials.
 Immersed in conflicts since its independence in 1961, the country ranks 181 out of 189 on the Human Development Index, and has the majority of its population living in rural areas.
 Working on solutions to empower rural food workers and their communities, then, is an urgent matter.

-Our journey started with a challenging context, but holds significant potential for transformation: the Netherlands alone consumed 98% of the country’s cocoa production in 2020.
-With a relatively small production compared to Ghana and Côte D’Ivoire – which together provide 70% of the world’s cocoa consumption – Sierra Leone’s production has steadily risen in the international rankings in recent years.
+With a relatively small production compared to other West African countries such as Ghana and Côte D’Ivoire – which together supply 70% of the supply sold on the world market – Sierra Leone’s production has steadily risen in recent years.
 But unlike its neighbours, Sierra Leoneans do not plan to win with quantity.
 “The ambition is for consumers to identify chocolate made from Sierra Leone cocoa and see this as a good reason to buy it.
 Quality will be our competitive edge,” says Ibrahim Sannoh, manager of Randlyn Holdings Ltd., local buyer working on Sierra Leone’s first batch of traceable cocoa.
 This means that if quality can help lifting farmers out of poverty, the Dutch market can play a big role in supporting this transition.
 And that’s where traceability comes into play.

 Starting the conversation about quality can be tricky, as most cocoa producers have never seen or tasted chocolate.
 Tewa Moseray, cocoa farmer supplying Randlyn Holdings Ltd, is one such example.
 A mother of seven daughters, she has worked as a farmer since her husband’s death, but hesitates when asked whether she wants her daughters to follow her path.
-“Women shouldn’t do this work.”
-The goal, she shares, is for her daughters to make a living in the city, but she is also unsure if that option is really at stake.
+“Women shouldn’t do this work”, she shares, hinting at the violence and lack of support on the ground.
+The goal is for her daughters to make a living in the city, but she is also unsure if that option is really at stake.
 “Everyone needs cocoa, so we can’t just say we won’t take care of the farm,” she concludes.

 As development workers we are tempted to think that we are supposed to think for farmers, but they can only make more money and have a meaningful livelihood if they realise that this is a true partnership requiring their involvement.
 So we must ask ourselves how do we demonstrate to the farmers that change is possible